kubernetes-sigs/kwok/README.md

 Under the scene, all Nodes are simulated to behave like real ones, so the overall approach employs a pretty low resource footprint that you can easily play around on your laptop.

+## What is KWOK?

-So far we provide two tools:
+KWOK stands for Kubernetes WithOut Kubelet.
+So far, it provides two tools:

-- **kwok:** Core of this repo.
-It simulates thousands of fake Nodes.
+- `kwok` is the cornerstone of this project, responsible for simulating the lifecycle of fake nodes, pods, and other Kubernetes API resources.
-- **kwokctl:** A CLI to facilitate creating and managing clusters simulated by Kwok.
+- `kwokctl` is a CLI tool designed to streamline the creation and management of clusters, with nodes simulated by `kwok`.

 Please see [our website] for more in-depth information.